charparr/parr-thesis/thesis/data.md

 ## Snow Depth Maps

 The snow depth maps are the element-wise difference of the summer, bare-earth DEM from the winter, snow-covered DSM: The computation the snow depth maps is a straightforward subtraction.* Each snow depth map has the same extents and metadata as the parent surfaces (Table 1).
 All snow depth maps measure depth in meters.
 The high resolution (1 m) maps capture both landscape and local patterns of snow depth distribution and reveal a striking heterogeneity within the tundra snowcover (Figure 1).
-After computing each depth map, the result is compared to a set of manual snow depth measurements made in the field conincident with the acquisition of the snow-covered DSM to validate the accuracy of the snow depth map.
+The seasonal depths maps of each study area are then stacked into a three-dimensional array and mean and standard deviation depth maps are computed over the time-axis.
+Each seaonal depth map is then compared to a set of manual snow depth measurements made in the field conincident with the acquisition of the snow-covered DSM in order to validate the accuracy of the snow depth map.

 <sub>*See the following appendices for detailed documentation of these processing steps: CLPX Snow Depth Maps; Happy Valley Snow Depth Maps.</sub>

+<div style="page-break-after: always;"></div>

 ###### Figure 1: Happy Valley 2018 Snow Depth Map

 ![alt text](../figures/hv_panels_and_insets.png)

+<div style="page-break-after: always;"></div>

 ## Snow Depth Map Validation